mmu-cs-men/cse6214-assignment/README.md

 3. A test runner will execute when you send a pull request.
 If there are any failing tests, your code won't be merged.

 4. Every class and/or method should have a detailed docstring describing its use.
 Function docstrings must have parameter hints, if any.
 Your docstrings should follow _reStructuredText_ format.
 PyCharm can help you out with this.

+## Project Structure

+1. All models live in `core/models` as separate files with at most one model class in each.
+Ensure you import your models in `core/models/__init__.py` after creating.
+For example, if you made a model class called `User` in a file named `user.py`, then make sure you add `from .user import User` in the `__init__.py` file.
+If this seems confusing to you, then you may read this [tutorial](https://realpython.com/python-modules-packages/) on packages to be less confused.

+2. There exists an app for each actor in the system (buyer, seller, admin, courier).
+Views and templates live in their corresponding actor's app.
+To be exact, views live in `<actor>/views` and templates live in `<actor>/templates/<actor>`.
+If the template part confuses you, then read the official Django [tutorial](https://docs.djangoproject.com/en/5.1/intro/tutorial03/).